• Skip navigation

 • Annually for three years.

 • £7,500 for makers submitting proposals for new work.
-The work will then be exhibited in a group show.
+The work will then be exhibited in London before touring the UK.

 • Open submission.